sencha/ext-react/packages/ext-react-modern/README.md

 ## @sencha/ext-react-modern

-last run: Wed Dec 04 2019 16:53:58 GMT-0500 (Eastern Standard Time)
+last run: Fri Dec 06 2019 11:44:55 GMT-0500 (Eastern Standard Time)

-This npm package contains the files that are needed to add the @sencha/ext-react-modern package to a React application
+This npm package contains the needed files to add the @sencha/ext-react-modern package to a React application

 ## Login to the Sencha early adopter npm repo